 Double bassist and composer David J. Grossman enjoys a multi-faceted musical career on both the East and West Coasts.
 Born and educated in New York City, he joined the New York Philharmonic as its youngest member in Spring 2000, and has continued to be a member since.

-Mr. Grossman, also a passionate chamber musician, performs in the New York Philharmonic Ensembles Concerts at Merkin Hall, has performed at the 92nd Street Y, with the Chamber Music Society of Lincoln Center, to name a few collaborative partners.
-In the field of jazz, Mr. Grossman was a member of the Marcus Roberts Trio and has performed with Wynton Marsalis, Lew Tabackin, Toshiko Akiyoshi, and Donald Vega, among many others.
+Also a passionate chamber musician, he performs in the New York Philharmonic Ensembles Concerts at Merkin Hall, has performed at the 92nd Street Y, with the Chamber Music Society of Lincoln Center, to name a few collaborative partners.
+In the field of jazz, he was a member of the Marcus Roberts Trio and has performed with Wynton Marsalis, Lew Tabackin, Toshiko Akiyoshi and Donald Vega.

-Mr. Grossman is also an ardent educator; as a member of the double bass faculty of Manhattan School of Music, and this Fall (2017) will be joining the Mannes School of Music Faculty as well.
+David is also an ardent educator; as a member of the double bass faculty of Manhattan School of Music and Mannes School of Music Faculty as well.